-In the late 1990s, MIT graduate student and NIHF Inductee Danny Lewin worked with mathematics professor and NIHF Inductee Tom Leighton to devise methods of freeing up web congestion.
+In the late 1990s, while he was a graduate student at the Massachusetts Institute of Technology (MIT), Danny Lewin worked with mathematics professor and NIHF Inductee Tom Leighton to devise methods of addressing web congestion.
 Lewin and Leighton invented a way to intelligently replicate and deliver content over a large network of distributed servers.
-This technology would go on to solve the frustrating problem known as the "World Wide Wait."
-Together, the duo founded Akamai Technologies in Cambridge in 1998 to help improve internet speed and reliability for users everywhere.
+Their Content Delivery Network (CDN) technology would ultimately solve the frustrating congestion known as the "World Wide Wait."
+Together, the co-inventors founded Akamai Technologies in 1998 with the goal of improving internet speed and reliability for users everywhere.

-As a graduate student, Lewin published several breakthrough papers on computer science and received many accolades.
+During his graduate studies, Lewin published several breakthrough papers on computer science and received many accolades.
 Before co-founding Akamai, he worked at IBM's research laboratory in Haifa, Israel, as a research fellow and project leader while also completing two undergraduate degrees at the Technion, Israel's premier technology university.
-Lewin additionally served as an officer in the Israel Defense Forces for over four years.
+Lewin, who was born in Denver and raised in Jerusalem, also served as an officer in the Israel Defense Forces for more than four years.

-Tragically, Lewin was a passenger on American Airlines Flight 11, which was hijacked and crashed into the World Trade Center on September 11.
-At the time, Lewin was a Ph.D. candidate at MIT and held one U.S. patent (25 more have been issued in his name since then).
-He was also married and a father to two young sons.
+Tragically, Lewin was among the American Airlines Flight 11 victims whose plane was hijacked and crashed into the World Trade Center on Sept.
+11. At the time, Lewin, a beloved husband and father to two young sons, was a doctoral candidate at MIT and held one U.S. patent.
+Twenty-five more U.S. patents have since been issued in his name.

-Lewin and Leighton’s dedication to connecting people and information launched an industry that has helped our world progress.
-After all, it was Lewin’s tenacity and commitment to advancing computer science that Leighton says led to Akamai’s mantra, “Faster Forward.”
-The forward thinking that Lewin contributed continues to be part of an important technology legacy, and his impact is something we will honor for years to come.
+Lewin and Leighton’s dedication to connecting people and supporting reliable access to information launched an industry that has helped our world progress.
+It was Lewin’s tenacity, forward-thinking nature and commitment to advancing computer science that Leighton says led to Akamai’s mantra, “Faster Forward.”
+Lewin’s work is an indelible part of America’s rich history of technological innovation.